-Caring for your aging parents may put you in more frequent and intense contact with family.
+Caring for your aging parents may put you in more-frequent and intense contact with family.
 You may have had strained relations in the past.
 You may have intentionally moved away.
 But now your family member needs help.
 And you and your parent and your siblings may find yourselves coming together again, perhaps after decades of only light contact.

 You are not alone.
-As the circle closes in the chapter of elder care, families come back together to reorbit.
+As the circle closes in the chapter of eldercare, family members come back into each other’s orbits.
 Of course unresolved issues will emerge.
 But this is a chance to revisit them with more years of maturity and self-knowledge behind you.
-Many families are able to find positives in coming back together and reframing their old relationships into new, healthier interchanges.
-An Aging Life Care™ Manager can help you, and your family, prioritize issues and reduce friction in family dynamics.
+Many families are able to find positives in coming back together and reframing their old relationships in new, healthier ways.

 Fill in this form and one of our caring staff will get back to you.